Table of Contents

-I have COVID-19.
+Question: I have COVID-19.
 Can my employer force me to take leave?
-Yes.

-I have no temperature and no symptoms.
+Question: I have no temperature and no symptoms.
 Can my employer ask me if I have medical conditions that would make me especially vulnerable to COVID-19?
-No.

-I have not been diagnosed with COVID-19.
+Question: I have not been diagnosed with COVID-19.
 Can my employer force me to take leave just because I have symptoms associated with the disease?
-Yes.